 A Settlement Agreement might not be your first thought when contemplating the exit of an employee but it can often be worth serious consideration.
 Are you looking to take action against a staff member but know that the confrontation is going to be difficult and termination proceedings potentially protracted?
 Do you simply want peace of mind when an employee leaves knowing that a claim will not be filed against you, particularly during these difficult times of high unemployment?

 If so, then you should consider approaching the employee with a Settlement Agreement which, once agreed and signed, will have the effect of creating a binding waiver in relation to all claims, including statutory employment law claims such as unfair dismissal and discrimination.
 Typically the waiver is given in exchange for the employee agreeing to certain exit arrangements and a sum of money.

 Settlement Agreements will not be legally binding unless strict conditions are met.
-Our employment team have extensive experience in drafting and negotiating Settlement Agreements and we have put together the following 5 top tips to help you:
+Our employment team has extensive experience in drafting and negotiating Settlement Agreements and we have put together the following 5 top tips to help you: